 (b) Perform an empirical comparison of epithelial cell chelation and enzymatic digestion techniques in order to determine the most effective method of obtaining a high yield of viable colonic epithelial cells.

-(c) Isolate NRP-1 expressing murine colonic epithelial cells using FACS in order to then perform gene profiling on NRP-1+ cells to help determine.
+(c) Isolate NRP-1 expressing murine colonic epithelial cells using FACS in order to then perform gene profiling on NRP-1+ cells.

 3.3 Methods